STOCKS NEWS EUROPE-UK small caps up 0.3 pct at midday

-The FTSE Small Cap index adds 0.3 percent by midday, outperforming weaker showings by both the blue chips and the mid caps, down 0.1 percent and 0.4 percent respectively.
+The FTSE Small Cap index is up 0.3 percent around midday, underperforming bigger but fading gains from the blue chips and the mid caps, up 0.6 percent and 0.8 percent respectively.

-Ruspetro jumps 12.5 percent as Renaissance Capital starts coverage of the Russian-focused oil producer with a "buy" rating and price target of 750 pence following the firm's recent London float after an IPO priced at 134 pence a share on Jan 19.
+Flybe Group gains 8.1 percent as the airline's full year results come in slightly ahead of expectations, albeit ones which had been progressively reduced during the course of the year.

-"We expect a number of catalysts to de-risk RusPetro's field development and improve liquidity.
-Specifically, we highlight the FTSE 250 Index re-weight on 7 March, monthly operational updates starting in April, a D&M reserves update in 2Q12, the pipeline completion in 2Q12 and debt restructuring with Sberbank," Renaissance says in a note.
+"The outlook remains guarded but there are some grounds for cautious optimism.
+Nevertheless we believe that there are better ways of playing the aviation cycle in the sector," Oriel securities says in a note retaining its "reduce" stance on Flybe.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net